OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-pulsating-heart/README.md

 # 🐞 Creating a CSS-Only Pulsating Heart

 This document details the creation of a pulsating heart animation using only CSS.
 No JavaScript is required.
-This example utilizes standard CSS3 animations, making it widely compatible.
+This effect uses CSS animations and keyframes to achieve a smooth, rhythmic pulse.
+The heart shape itself is created using a combination of pseudo-elements and border-radius.

 **Description of the Styling:**

-This effect leverages the `animation` property in CSS to create a smooth, pulsating animation.
-We achieve the heart shape using a pseudo-element (`::before` and `::after`) and carefully positioned borders.
-The animation subtly changes the scale and opacity of the heart, giving the impression of a heartbeat.
+The heart is built using a single `div` element.
+A before and after pseudo-element are used to create the two "lobes" of the heart.
+We use `border-radius` to shape the elements, `transform` for positioning, and `animation` to create the pulsating effect.
+The animation involves scaling the heart up and down slightly over a period of time.
+A `box-shadow` adds some depth.

 **Full Code:**